What is QTC?

 Some legislation, such as the Financial Accountability Act, includes QTC in its definition of a statutory body.
 However other legislation, such as the Statutory Bodies Financial Arrangements Act, does not.
 Therefore, whether QTC is a statutory body depends on the scope and purpose of the legislation that defines what constitutes a statutory body.

-The responsibility for the day-to-day operation and administration of QTC is delegated by the Board to the Chief Executive and the Executive Management Team.
+The responsibility for the day-to-day operation and administration of QTC is delegated by the Board to the Chief Executive and the Executive Leadership Team.
 The Chief Executive is appointed by the Board.
 Executives are appointed by the Chief Executive.
 As with the Board, appointments are made on the basis of qualifications, experience, skills, strategic ability, and commitment to contribute to QTC’s performance and achievement of its corporate objectives.